nginmesh/nginmesh/istio/agent/README.md

 During the build, the following images are built and uploaded to your docker registry:
 * *proxy_debug*, which comes with the agent and NGINX.
-* *proxy_init*, which is used for configuring IPtables rules for transparently injecting an NGINX proxy from the `proxy_debug` image into an application pod.
+* *proxy_init*, which is used for configuring iptables rules for transparently injecting an NGINX proxy from the `proxy_debug` image into an application pod.

 Additionally, the `tracing_builder` image is built.
 It is used during the build for compiling NGINX third-party modules required for tracing.
 The image is not uploaded to the docker registry.